KianShah/vast-ai-api/README.md

+<h3 style="font-weight: bold; color: indianred">Note: This project is under active development, but is not yet considered suitable for production environments</p>

 # A low-level API for Vast.ai

  This project is not intended to replace the open-source [vast.ai library](https://github.com/vast-ai/vast-python) but rather to complement it for those who want to have an easy-to-use API to build their own projects.
 The goal of this project is not to re-implement every functionality in the original library but to simplify it for future developers and end users.